grantemsley/MultiPoolMiner/README.txt

 A13.
 This is due to miner failure most likely caused by too much OVERCLOCKING.
 When miner fails it tries to recover which usually means restarting itself in the same window.
 This causes issues with the API connection to the miner and MultiPoolMiner thinks miner quit and launches another instance as a result.
 Due to default API port still being used by the first launched but failed miner, MPM can launch many instances of the same miner over time.
 This behaviour will be improved upon in the future but can only be completely solved by the user by lowering overclock to keep miners and the system stable.

 Q14.
 Is it possible to change the payout currency from BTC to something else when mining on yiimp-based pools such as Zpool, Hash Refinery, etc?
 A14.
-Yes, advanced users can edit the currency settings in each pool file by amending the password field (c=BTC), however, this is not recommended as your payout will become uncertain as all other payout currencies are internally exchanged therefore you may end up losing your earnings due to pool never having enough coins to pay you!
+Yes, see 'Advanced Configuration / To change payout currency of a pool'.
+However, this is not recommended as your payout will become uncertain as all other payout currencies are internally exchanged therefore you may end up losing your earnings due to pool never having enough coins to pay you!

 Q15.
 How do I customise miners to better work with my cards?
 A15.
 Some cards may require special parameters to be used in order to make them (more) stable, such as setting intensity for specific miners/algos/GPUs.
 This can be done by heading to the /Miners folder and editing the relevant miner files.
 For example, for CcminerTpruvot.ps1 you can replace